VD-Group/2024_MERCon_TV_AS/README.md

-# Implementation of Fuzzy-based Yaw Stability Control System with Torque Vectoring and Active Steering
+# Implementation of Fuzzy-based Yaw Stability Control System with Torque Vectoring and Active Steering (MERCon 2024)
 This repository contains the implementation codes for our paper titled "Fuzzy-based Yaw Stability Control System with Torque Vectoring and Active Steering", accepted at Moratuwa Engineering Research Conference, 2024.

 ## Table of Contents